GloatHub

 Shared Libraries

 Create .so/.dylib/.dll files with C headers.
-Integrate with any language via FFI.
+Integrate with nearly any programming language via FFI.

 Transparent Pipeline